Land0fChocolate/NewEmeraldRomHack/README.md

 A reimagining of Pokemon Emerald with the aim to expand and enhance the game.

 This is a rom hack of Pokemon Emerald using pokeemerald-expansion as its base: https://github.com/rh-hideout/pokeemerald-expansion.
 The project started in December 2021, using the version of pokeemerald-expansion at the time.
 Most updates to pokeemerald-expansion have been implemented in Energized Emerald.

+Please leave feedback on the Pokemon Energized Emerald Discord channel: https://discord.gg/4ZF47gWd7K.

 # Versions